Planet Earth’s Chakras

 6th Chakra or Third Eye- Mt.
 Fuji, Japan (Asia)

 I am partial to this one, as one of my most memorable life experiences was hiking to the top of Mount Fuji all night in order to see sunrise from the top – something allowed for just two months a year.
 Zen monks serve pancakes on top.
-Let me tell you, pancakes + sleep-deprivation + sunrise on a power spot = memorable shifts in awareness:-) This mountain is featured in some of the most famous Japanese art, including many paintings and haiku by Zen masters, and I think the clarity and insight associated with it, and with Zen, correspond exactly to a well-functioning third eye.
+Let me tell you, Zen pancakes + sleep-deprivation + sunrise on a power spot = memorable morning!
+This mountain is featured in some of the most famous Japanese art, including many paintings and haiku by Zen masters, and I think the clarity and insight associated with it, and with Zen, correspond to a well-functioning third eye.

 7th or Crown Chakra – Mt.
 Kailash, Tibet (Asia)